GPChappell/Instanews/readme.md

 ![alt text](https://raw.gpchappell.com/gpchappell/Instanews_project/Instanews.PNG)

-Newsreader web app developed in HTML5<br> CSS3<br> jQuery and AJAX.<br>
+Newsreader web app developed in HTML5, CSS3, jQuery and AJAX.<br>
 This is a portfolio project piece developed for the Web Development Professional course I am completing at RED Academy Vancouver in Q1 2018.
-This web app retrieves top stories published by The New York Times from a range of topics including technology<br> business<br> sports and fashion.<br>
+This web app retrieves top stories published by The New York Times from a range of topics including technology, business, sports and fashion.<br>
-Stories are retrieved via AJAX call to the New York Times API and displayed in grid layout providing images<br> headlines and links to source content.
+Stories are retrieved via AJAX call to the New York Times API and displayed in grid layout providing images, headlines and links to source content.

 # Technologies Used & Key Learnings